davelunt/NemaTree/README.md

 ## Reproducibility

 The analysis should be completely reproducible if the `RKN-RRNA` working directory is shared.
 The `workflow/envs/environment.yaml` file will specify all required software.
-The reference alignment and any added sequences are found in the `/resources` directory, all parameters are recorded in the config.yaml or the rules themselves.
-Results and all intermediate files are deposited in the `/results` directory.
+The reference alignment and any added sequences are found in the `/resources` directory, all parameters are recorded in the `config.yaml` or the rules themselves.
+Results and all intermediate files will have been deposited in the `/results` directory.

-The entirity of the workflow, including data and results, can be archived with `snakemake --archive my-workflow.tar.gz` and uploaded to a sharing platform like Zenodo.org to generate a doi you can cite in your manuscript.
+The entirity of the workflow, including data and results, can be archived with `snakemake --archive my-workflow.tar.gz` and uploaded to a sharing platform like [Zenodo.org](https://zenodo.org) to generate a doi you can cite in your manuscript.

 ## Example Methods Text

-A very minimal Methods section describing basic use of this workflow might be as follows:
+A very minimal manuscript Methods section describing basic use of this workflow might be as follows:

-Phylogenetic analysis of root-knot nematode SSU rRNA sequences was carried out with the RKN-RRNA Snakemake workflow (Lunt 2025).
-The workflow uses Snakemake (Mölder et al 2021) to implement the entire workflow using a computational environment specified in the `environment.yaml` file in the `envs` directory of the workflow repository.
-A reference alignment of diverse root-knot nematode SSU rRNA sequences, selected for species representation and length, was aligned with MAFFT (Nakamura et al. 2018) and is made available in the repository resources directory.
+Phylogenetic analysis of root-knot nematode SSU rRNA sequences was carried out with the RKN-RRNA workflow (Lunt 2025).
+The workflow uses Snakemake (Mölder et al 2021) to implement the entire analysis using a computational environment specified in the `workflow/envs/environment.yaml` file.
+A reference alignment of diverse root-knot nematode SSU rRNA sequences, selected for species representation and length, and aligned with MAFFT (Nakamura et al. 2018), was used for comparison and is made available in the repository `/resources` directory.
 The workflow uses MAFFT to add user-provided SSU sequences to this reference alignment, Seqkit (Shen et al. 2016) to report on sequence data, CIAlign (Tumescheit et al. 2022) for alignment cleaning and reporting, AMAS (Borowiec 2016) for alignment reporting, IQtree (Nguyen et al 2014) for phylogenetic analysis, and Toytree (Eaton 2020) for tree visualisation.
 All further details of program versions, parameters, and sequences used are recorded in the reproducible workflow repository.

 ## Citations